 Recommended: Not as a business opportunity!

-iBuumerang has 6 levels and depending on what level you are, you get also different commission.
+iBuumerang has 6 levels and depending on what level you are on, you get also a different commission.
 But we will talk about that later.

 The company was founded in 2019 as well as the website.
 (The company was officially founded in March 2019)

-(The reason why I check the company website registration date is, sometimes it happens that the company claims to be founded in let’s say 2012 and the website is registered 5 years later.
-That does not make sense especially with companies having their website as a “headquarter”.)
+(The reason why I check the company website registration date is, that sometimes it happens that the company claims to be founded in let’s say 2012, and the website is registered 5 years later.
+That does not make sense, especially with companies having their website as a “headquarter”.)

 Obviously, there is not much we can say about the history of this company.